enparadigm/sharpsell-documentations/docs/iOS/adding-sharpsell-sdk-ios.md

 ---
 title: 'Setup'
 sidebar_position: 1
+slug: 'iOS_setup'
 ---

 # Sharpsell iOS SDK

 ## Pre-Requisites

-1. Minimum iOS version supported by sharpsell is iOS `11.0`
+1. Minimum iOS version supported by sharpsell is iOS `12.0`

 2. Firebase should be enabled and the `GoogleService-Info.plist` file should be properly setup.